mrcosta/mrcosta.github.io/_posts/rust/2020-05-17-rust-releases-with-github-actions.md

     create_tag_and_release.yml
 ```

 If you're familiar with GitHub workflows, `ci.yml` is where we execute common Continuous Integration jobs like unit/integration tests.
 For most of my Rust projects, I usually run `cargo check`, `cargo test`, `cargo fmt` and `cargo clippy`.
+You
+can check what GitHub actions I use for running cargo commands and the entire file [here](https://github.com/mrcosta/alemanes/blob/master/.github/workflows/ci.yml).

 Most of the times you want to release only when the other jobs are successful.
 In our case, it means that all jobs in `ci.yml` are passing.
 In our project we achieve this by using GitHub project's settings: